Azores Voyage of 1589: Cartographic voyage

-The expedition's route was the subject of the first map to be prepared by Edward Wright – a prominent English mathematician and cartographer.
-Wright, a fellow of Gonville and Caius College at Cambridge University, was requested by Elizabeth I to carry out navigational studies with the raiding expedition organised by the Earl of Cumberland to the Azores.
-Derek Ingram, a life fellow of Caius, has called him "the only Fellow of Caius ever to be granted sabbatical leave in order to engage in piracy".
+The expedition's route was the subject of the first map to be prepared by Edward Wright, a prominent English mathematician and cartographer.

 In 1599, ten years after the expedition, Wright created and published the first world map produced in England and the first to use the Mercator projection since Gerardus Mercator's original 1569 map.
 Together this was published in Certaine Errors in 1599.

 Aftermath

-With the general success of the expedition they returned to England, but on the way the fleet was struck by severe storms; hunger and disease also took its toll on the fleet as well.
+With the general success of the expedition they returned to England, but on the way the fleet was struck by severe storms.
+Hunger and disease also took its toll on the fleet as well.
 Many died of thirst on the return voyage, as water had run out and the efficiency of gathering supplies dogged the whole expedition.
 After a brief stop in Ireland for supplies due to strong winds driving them there, news soon reached them that an English ship, the Margaret, with the richest prize Nuestra Señora de Guia, had been shipwrecked off the coast of Cornwall near Mounts Bay.
 Captain Lister and all the crew save six had been drowned, but the vast majority of goods had been saved and kept for them by Sir Francis Godolphin.
 Meanwhile, the vessels struggled toward Plymouth in the face of a heavy storm.
 They had to give up the idea of landing at the place from which they had set sail, and returned to Falmouth on 27 December instead.
 Cumberland had taken thirteen prizes of various sizes, with a varying degree of profit.
 On reaching London, there was news from his family: his eldest son had died, but a daughter had been born.

 On the Azores the fortresses were repaired and were reinforced, but they had insufficient artillery, so the military regiment could do little to prevent ships from off-loading their forces.
 This was the case in August 1597 when Walter Raleigh and his men attacked, sacked and set the village of Horta aflame, during the campaigns of Robert Devereux, 2nd Earl of Essex during the Islands Voyage.

 The explorer John Davis joined and took part in the expedition.